 STEP 5: SEARCH FOR A WEBSITE RELATED TO MY CHOSEN PLACE

 Now, you are going to select a Website that is associated with your chosen place.
-A Web link will be created with your mapped feature that will take users to more information.
+A Web link will be created with your mapped feature that will take users to additional information about your chosen place.